 Fingerprint Bouquet Of Flowers For Mom

-I found this Mother’s Day crafts idea over at Our Kid Things where you will find out how to make this for mom.
+I found this Mother’s Day crafts idea at Our Kid Things, where you will find out how to make this for mom.

-Thanks, Crystal for this fantastic Mother’s Day Craft idea – Mother’s Day Crafts For Kids Fingerprint Bouquet of Flowers.
+Thanks, Crystal, for this fantastic Mother’s Day Craft idea – The mother’s Day Crafts For Kids Fingerprint Bouquet.

 Materials needed: For our Mother’s Day Fingerprint Flower Bouquet you will need lighter weight colored cardstock and acrylic paint in the colors of flowers.
 The rest of the supplies include a green marker, twine, scissors, and glue dots.Our Kid Things

-Michelle, blogger at Crafty Morning has a simple Mother’s Day craft idea with materials that you may already have.
+Michelle, a blogger at Crafty Morning, has a simple Mother’s Day craft idea with materials that you may already have.

-Her Mother’s Day craft idea is titled, “Home is Where The Heart Is” and it’s made from popsicle sticks.
+Her Mother’s Day craft idea is titled “Home is Where The Heart Is” and made from popsicle sticks.

 Since our son has a Sensory Processing Disorder finding crafts that take little time is ideal.

-It’s a struggle for a child to sit for longer periods of time to focus and I thought this craft would be perfect.
+It’s difficult for a child to sit for more extended periods to focus, and I thought this craft would be perfect.

-We will be making this one this afternoon as a family for my sister-in-law for Mother’s Day.
+This afternoon, we will be making this one as a family for my sister-in-law for Mother’s Day.

 Discussion: What other Mother’s Day crafts for kids ideas do you have?